|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe calls for a basic chuck roast, slow cooked to perfection with a tangy beer broth, vegetables, a little bacon, and a variety of seasonings.
+This pot roast recipe calls for a basic chuck roast, slow cooked to perfection with a tangy beer broth, vegetables, a little bacon, and a variety of seasonings.
 Feel free to vary the root vegetables and use your favorites.
-I recommend red-skinned potatoes, gold, or round whites.
+We recommend red-skinned potatoes, gold, or round whites.

 Optionally, you can reduce and thicken the juices to make a flavorful gravy.